Elanlum/voice-assistant/README.md

 * Extract all app settings to properties file(!
 Done 09.01.21)
 * Create internalization and at least two dictionaries for commands (!
 Done 09.09.21)
 * Added voice-controlled web browsing and Google search (!
 Done 09.20.21)
-* Windows and macOS support for selecting voice for tts
+* Windows and macOS support for selecting voice for tts (!
+Done 09.23.21)
+* Added voice-controlled file opening (!
+Done 09.24.21)
 * Create graph structure for replies handling
 * Create a way of stopping music without terminating app
 * Show current time based on current location